emdgroup/baybe-resources/README.md

 This repository contains some tutorials and general resources for the usage of [BayBE](https://github.com/emdgroup/baybe), the Bayesian Optimization Framework developed by Merck KGaA, Darmstadt, Germany.

-NOTE: This repository is still work-in-progress, and the resources and tutorials here can and will change significantly over time.
+**NOTE**: This repository is updated regularly, and the resources and tutorials here can and will change significantly over time.
+It might not always reflect the newest versions of BayBE.
+To verify which version of BayBE is being used, refer to the individual files.

 ## How to use